mpressen/web-portfolio/camagru/README.md

 ## Getting Started

 You need LAMP/MAMP/WAMP to start a web server.

-Git clone parent repo 'portfolio' in the related *AMP folder and browse to 'http://localhost:8080/{your portfolio's folder name}/camagru/'.
+Git clone parent repo 'portfolio' in the related *AMP folder and browse to 'localhost:8080/{your portfolio's folder name}/camagru/'.

 ## Notes

 This project is all about coding a first web app' with basic local authentication and connexion system, proper data validation for security concern, webcam streaming and picture capturing with filters/layers added, likes and comments systems, emailing and file uploading, wrapped in a responsive design.
 MVC design pattern wannabe.
+No POO yet.